 A short video or slideshow, up to 3 minutes or less, that highlights your conversations and messages.

-- The videos will be posted on the AEA website and will be showcased at AEA’s Evaluation 2019 conference in Minneapolis, Minnesota.
+- The videos will be posted on the AEA website.

 - Participating groups and individuals can use the process to enhance conversations at the local level.